Skein algebras and cluster algebras of marked surfaces: for (most) marked surfaces.

 \subsection{Marked surfaces with isolated cluster algebras}

-The first step is to characterize which cluster algebras of marked surfaces are have isolated exchange type.
+The first step is to characterize which cluster algebras of marked surfaces have isolated exchange type.

 \begin{prop} If $\S$ is a union of topological discs, each with $3$ or $4$ marked points, then $\A_q(\S)$ has isolated exchange type. \end{prop} \begin{proof} Let $\Delta$ be a triangulation of $\S$.
-The only non-boundary curves in $\Delta$ will be diagonals across each component with 4 marked points.
-Since any two of these curves $\curve[x],\curve[y]$ are in different components, $\Q^{\Delta}_{\curve[x],\curve[y]}=0$, and so $\pi\B^{\Delta}=0$. \end{proof} \begin{rem} These are the only triangulable marked surface whose cluster algebras have isolated exchange type. \end{rem}
+The only non-boundary curves in $\Delta$ will be diagonals across connected components with 4 marked points.
+Since any two such curves $\curve[x],\curve[y]$ are in different components, $\Q^{\Delta}_{\curve[x],\curve[y]}=0$, and so $\pi\B^{\Delta}=0$. \end{proof} \begin{rem} These are the only triangulable marked surfaces whose cluster algebras have isolated exchange type.\footnote{We emphasize that this is not true in the larger generality of marked surfaces with non-boundary marked points (not considered in this paper, but cover in \cite{FST08}.} \end{rem}